DIARY/PHOTO JOURNAL - Page 28

 We stayed the night in Esperance and reconnected with Rex and Debra and enjoyed a BBQ together.
 Much of the talk was about the Melbourne Cup, a horse race that is not just any horse race, but a national 'everything stops' to watch race.
 The next day we left Esperance and made sure we were in a town around race time so we could watch this important race.
 We found a pub that was televising the race and we cheered on the horses along with dozens of our new best friends.

-Entrance to Albany Harbor Have to watch out for those sneaky Bandicoots and those vicious Turtles crossing the roads
+Have to watch out for those sneaky Bandicoots and those vicious Turtles crossing

 We continued west into Albany and Denmark and found